 Why a Good Restaurant Floor Plan Matters?

-A thoughtfully planned restaurant layout impacts:
+A thoughtfully planned restaurant layout impacts several critical areas of success.

 1. Customer Experience